shpml/fundamentals/10_chapter/10_lesson.md

 ```js
   element.addEventListener('nameOfEvent', functionToRun);
 ```
 * `element` refers to the DOM node to which we want to tie the event.
-For example, if we want to trigger an event when a user clicks on a button, the element would be that button element.
+For example, if we want to trigger an event when a user clicks on a button, the element would be that button's element.

 * `.` ties the method on the right-hand side (`addEventListener`) with the element on the left-hand side.

 * `addEventListener()` is the method we'll use to tie an event listener to an element.

 * `'nameOfEvent'` is name of the event we want to listen for.
-For example, we may want to wait until a user triggers a 'click' event on an element.
+For example, we may want to wait until a user triggers a `click` event on an element.

 * `'functionToRun'` is name of the function we want to run when the event occurs.